 Refugees with asylum[1]

-The automatic cessation of the asylum status is possible if a person has lived abroad for more than one year.
-If a person is granted asylum in another country or he or she renounces his or her refugee status, the protection status ceases as well.
-The renouncement leads to the immediate cessation of the status.
+Automatic cessation of the asylum status is possible if a person has lived abroad for more than one year.
+If a person is granted asylum in another country or they renounce their refugee status, the protection status ceases as well.
+Renouncement leads to immediate cessation of the status.
 Refugee status and asylum expire as well if the foreign national acquires Swiss nationality.
 Finally, asylum expires if an expulsion order under criminal law has become legally enforceable.

-In 2021, asylum expired in 1,274 cases resulting in cessation of the status for one of the reasons mentioned above.[2]
+In 2024, asylum expired in 1,674 cases resulting in cessation of status for one of the reasons mentioned above.[2]
+In the majority of cases (1,148 persons[3]), a new nationality was the reason for the expiry.

 Temporary admission[4]

 The review is based on an individual assessment.
-When a conflict ends, it is possible that a possible revocation is examined for all members of the group who were specifically concerned by this conflict.
+When a conflict ends, it is possible that revocation is examined for all members of the group who were specifically concerned by this conflict.
 This happened, for example, at the end of the conflicts in ex-Yugoslavia in the 1990s.
-Recently this has hardly ever been the case, however, as most of the relevant conflicts are long-standing (Somalia, Afghanistan, Iraq, Syria).
+This has hardly ever been the case in the past years, however, as most of the relevant conflicts are long-standing (Somalia, Afghanistan, Iraq, Syria).
+The only exception was Eritrea, the SEM reviewed the temporary admission of 3,400 Eritrean nationals between 2018 and 2020, resulting in the revocation for about 2% former beneficiaries.
 Even if cessation is considered for a group of persons, it is examined in each case individually.

-In October 2020, the Federal Administrative Court has clarified a question that had remained unsettled, namely that the revocation of temporary admission due to the consideration that the obstacles to the enforcement of removal no longer exist always requires an examination of proportionality taking into account the degree of integration of the person concerned.[7]
+In October 2020, the FAC clarified that revocation of temporary admission due to the consideration that the obstacles to the enforcement of removal no longer exist always requires an examination of proportionality considering the degree of integration of the person concerned.[5]

-Apart from the review of the necessity of protection due to the situation in the country or the situation of the person, temporary admission ceases automatically if a person leaves Switzerland permanently, if he or she is abroad for more than two months without a permission to travel, or if he or she receives a residence permit.[8]
-A person’s departure from Switzerland is already considered permanent if the person asks for asylum in another country.[9]
+Apart from the review of the necessity of protection due to the situation in the country or the situation of the person, temporary admission ceases automatically if a person leaves Switzerland permanently, if they are abroad for more than two months without a permission to travel, or if they receive a residence permit.[6]
+A person’s departure from Switzerland is already considered permanent if the person asks for asylum in another country.[7]
 This can lead to unclear situations if persons are transferred back to Switzerland from other European states, and then find that their temporary admission has ceased in the meantime.

-As in general any ruling can be subject to an appeal,[10] the cessation of the protection status can also be appealed.
-The appeal must be filed within 30 days of notification of the ruling.[11]
-No legal assistance is foreseen in the law for this specific case but the general legal aid scheme is applicable: If it is necessary for safeguarding the right of the person concerned, the court can appoint a lawyer to represent the applicant.[12]
+As in general any ruling can be subject to an appeal,[8] the cessation of the protection status can also be appealed.
+The appeal must be filed within 30 days of notification of the ruling.[9]
+No legal assistance is foreseen in the law for this specific case, but the general legal aid scheme is applicable: If it is necessary to safeguard the right of the person concerned, the Court can appoint a lawyer to represent the applicant.[10]

 [1] Article 64 AsylA.